OpenBB-finance/OpenBB/website/content/platform/faqs/data_providers.md

 The router populates itself from the installed extensions.
 For example, if the Technical Analysis extension is not installed, the `obb.technical` router path will not be present.

-The same applies to data extensions, if a provider module is not installed, it will not be displayed as a choice.
+The same applies to data extensions.
+If a provider module is not installed, it will not be displayed as a choice.

 If you have just installed a new extension, the Python interface may need to be rebuilt.
 This can be triggered manually with: